 - Scrutiny makes it easier to check manually for meaningful link text.
 Cast your eye down the 'link text' column of the links / flat view (or sort the table by this column) and look for link text that doesn't explain the purpose of the link.

 Descriptive headings and labels (2.4.6): "Headings and labels describe topic or purpose."
 "Determine if the Web page contains headings.
 Check that each heading identifies its section of the content." (level AA)

 - Scrutiny can report pages with no h1

 - Scrutiny can include headings (h1's h2's etc in separate columns) in the SEO report to make it easier to scan them by eye and pick out non-descriptive ones

 Parsing (4.1.1): Make sure HTML code is clean and free of errors, particularly missing bracket closes.
 Also, make sure all HTML elements are properly nested.

-- Scrutiny provides a way to validate the html code for a specific page.
+- Scrutiny provides a way to validate the html code for a specific page using the w3c validator.
 Your website is likely to be template-based (ie the code for the design of the page is likely to be identical throughout the site) then validating the home page (and certain other pages if the design varies for differnet types of page) is a good indication of validation throughout the site.